 (2) Where all the officers of a region are absent from the region the functions, duties and responsibilities of the officer in charge of the region shall be assumed by the officer in charge of the headquarters police station.

-(3) Where a divisional officer is absent from his Division the functions, duties and responsibilities of the divisional officer shall be assumed by the officer in charge of the region in which the Division is situated.
+(3) Where a divisional officer is absent from his or her Division the functions, duties and responsibilities of the divisional officer shall be assumed by the officer in charge of the region in which the Division is situated.

+[Regulation 304 amended in Gazette 20 May 2014 p.
+1615.]

 305. Commissioner may appoint any member when officer in charge absent

 Notwithstanding anything in regulation 304, the Commissioner may appoint or direct any member to carry out the functions, duties and responsibilities of any officer in charge of a region, division, sub-division, section, branch or sub-branch during the absence of the officer in charge from the region, division, sub-division, section, branch or sub-branch and the member so appointed shall be the officer in charge of the region according to the terms of the appointment or direction.